SqrtNegInf/Rosettacode-Raku-Smoke/ReadMe.md

 Include testing of Javascript backend.

-Currently testing on just macOS, expand to Linux, Windows.
+Currently daily testing is just on macOS, could expand to Linux, Windows?

 ## MTYEWTKATLORST
 ##### (more than you ever wanted to know about the logistics of Raku smoke testing)